ARC-Data-Raiders/DataRaiders/README.md

 hopefully some day someone cracks the AES encryption and all this asset extraction comes with no risk and much easier/better, but until then this is the best way :P

-currently  no 3d models will be rigged, i'm working on this though :)

 ![Arc Raiders Queen](queen.png)

-Little side note about the queen model: I was lazy on retexturing and skipped the main shaders, just going straight for a basic diffuse and normal, so it will look different to in game, i may improve on this later.